< Back

 How does monitoring AWS Certificate Manager (ACM) work?

 Without further ado, marbot notifies you about AWS Certificate Manager (ACM) notifications.
-Here is, what an alert caused by a certificate expiring in 2 days looks like in Microsoft Teams.
+Here is what an alert caused by a certificate expiring in 2 days looks like in Microsoft Teams.

 And here is the same alert in Slack.

-AWS Certificate Manager (ACM) in Slack
+AWS Certificate Manager (ACM) alert in Slack

 marbot works with Slack and Microsoft Teams.
-Please select your platform and follow the Getting started guide.
+Please select your platform and follow the Getting Started guide.

 More help needed?
 Or want to share feedback?